MaxtBIT/Summary-of-Codes-for-HSI-Reconstruction/README.md

 # Summary of Codes for HSI Reconstruction
-Codes for the paper: **A survey of reconstruction algorithms for coded aperture snapshot spectral imaging, under reviewed**.
+Codes for the paper: **A survey of reconstruction algorithms for coded aperture snapshot spectral imaging, under review**.

 ## Environment
 Python 3.6.2<br/>